villagescc/villages-mern/README.md

 cd frontend
 yarn install
 ```
+## Setting up .env variables
+Navigate to backend and frontend folder and fill the setting variables in .env file.
 ## Running Server
 Navigate to backend folder and run server as dev mode.
 ``` language